T-90

 The T-90 is a third-generation Russian main battle tank developed from, and designed to replace the T-72.
 It uses a 125 mm 2A46 smoothbore main gun, the 1A45T fire-control system, an upgraded engine, and gunner's thermal sight.
 Standard protective measures include a blend of steel and composite armour, smoke grenade dischargers, Kontakt-5 explosive reactive armour (ERA) and the Shtora infrared anti-tank guided missile (ATGM) jamming system.

 The T-90 was designed and built by Uralvagonzavod, in Nizhny Tagil, Russia.
 It entered service with the Russian army in 1992.
+The tank allegedly first saw combat in the 1999 war in Dagestan, with Russian Ground Forces.
+Russia later used the tank from 2017 in its intervention in the Syrian civil war.
+Russian T-90s were deployed in the war in Donbas in 2014, as well as in the full-scale Russo-Ukrainian war following the 2022 Russian invasion of Ukraine.
+The Syrian Arab Army used the tank in the Syrian civil war in 2017, as did the Azerbaijani Land Forces in the 2020 Second Nagorno-Karabakh War.

 Development

 The T-90 has its origins in a Soviet-era program aimed at developing a replacement for the T-64, T-72 and T-80 series of main battle tanks (MBT).
 The T-72 platform was selected as the basis for the new generation of tank owing to its cost-effectiveness, simplicity and automotive qualities.
 The Kartsev-Venediktov Design Bureau from Nizhny Tagil was responsible for the design work and prepared two parallel proposals—the Object 188, which was a relatively simple upgrade of the existing T-72B tank (Object 184), and the far more advanced Object 187—only vaguely related to the T-72 series and incorporating major improvements to the hull and turret design, armor, powerplant and armament.
 Development work was approved in 1986 and the first prototypes were completed by 1988.
 The vehicles resulting from the Object 187 program have not been declassified to this date.

 The Object 188 was engineered by a team under V.N.
 Venediktov.
 The biggest change was the integration of the T-80U's 1A45 fire-control system.
 The Object 188 was initially designated as the T-72BM.
 The first four of these were delivered for trials in January 1989.
 An improved variant (called Upgraded T-72B) was delivered beginning in June 1990.
 In March 1991, the Soviet Ministry of Defense recommended that the Army adopt the Object 188.
 Work on the Object 187 was simultaneously stopped for unknown reasons.